Updated: May 2023

 So, who do you want talking about your business and how do you get them to start talking?

 Basically you want anyone with a large (and relevant!) following.
 The media, influencers, and other businesses related to yours are all good places to start.
 What’s the difference?
 Say you’re a matcha business from Amherst.
-A traditional media company (i.e. The Buffalo News, Channel 7) would cover you if you opened a brick and mortar location.
-A new media company (i.e. Step Out Buffalo), is a blend between a media outlet and an influencer, and would cover your tea menu at your location.
+A traditional media company (i.e. The Buffalo News, Channel 7) could cover you if you opened a brick and mortar location.
+A new media company (i.e. Step Out Buffalo), which is a blend between a media outlet and an influencer, and could spotlight cool aspects about your business, highlight your patio, and include you in any relevant guides on our website.
 An influencer (i.e..
-Buffaloverbirds) would receive your tea as a gift how generous of you and post it on their blog.
-A popular local coffee shop (i.e. Tipico) who you partnered with to carry your tea would share photos of your tea on their social media to encourage people to come in.
+Buffalovebirds) could receive your tea as a gift how generous of you and post it on their blog.
+A popular local coffee shop (i.e. Tipico) who you partnered with to carry your tea could share photos of your tea on their social media to encourage people to come in.

 See what we mean?
 When other people start sharing why they love your brand and encouraging other people to try it, that’s when the magic happens.